-5 Questions Every Couple Should Ask Their Wedding Photographer
+5 Questions You Need To Ask Your Wedding Photographer

 There’s a moment — usually just after the ceremony or before the first dance — where I catch a glimpse of my couple caught up in each others' eyes and swaying together.
 Just for themselves.
 No spectators.
 No plans.
 Just two people entangled in wild, sacred love.